 Will I be notified when a debit happens?

-Yes.
-When a debit is created, you will receive an email from Neon Pay indicating the amount of the debit, along with a link to the debit record in the portal.
+Yes, if you have enabled Debit emails.
+To do so, navigate to User Preferences from the Settings cog in Neon Pay.
+Make sure that the Subscribe to Email Notifications toggle is on.
+Then, turn on the Debits toggle.
+Once this toggle is on, you will receive an email from Neon Pay when a debit is created.
+It will indicate the amount of the debit, along with a link to the debit record in the portal.
 The debit will be in a Processing status and the transactions list will not yet be available.

 You will receive a second email when the debit updates to a Processed status and its transactions list is ready.

 Why haven’t I had a payout generate recently?

 Payouts only generate in Neon Pay when there is a positive account balance.
 If your account balance is negative, your scheduled payout will not be processed.
 Once your account balance is positive again, you will see a payout process according to your payout schedule.

 Why is activity that was previously in a debit now included in my payout?

 All account activity must be included in a payout.
 Debits are issued to offset large or prolonged negative account balances.
 Once the debit has processed and your account returns to a positive balance, a payout will generate according to your payout schedule.
 This payout will include all account activity from the time of your last payout, including the activity that made up the negative account balance, and which was included in the debit.